matthewmorganstein/meta-geo-score/README.md

 ## Overview

-The Meta-Geometric Calculator is an advanced system that combines geometric mathematics, meta-learning, and adaptive attention mechanisms to analyze market behavior and generate predictive scores.
+The Meta Geometric Calculator is an advanced system that combines geometric mathematics, meta-learning, and adaptive attention mechanisms to analyze market behavior and generate predictive scores.
 This documentation explains how the system works, its components, and how to effectively use it for market analysis.

 ## Core Components